JohnLCaron/rlauxe/README.md

 The main use of _hasStyle_, aka _hasSingleCardStyle_ is when deciding the assort value when an MVR is missing a contest.
 There are unanswered questions about if this allows attacks, and if it should be used for polling audits.
 See [SamplePopulations](docs/SamplePopulations.md#contest-is-missing-in-the-mvr)

+### Optimal value of MaxLoss

+Is there an algorith for setting the MaxLoss value, which limits the maximum bet that can be places at each round?

 ## Also See: